Reasons For Joining Trade Unions

 2. Minimize Discrimination

-he decisions regarding pay, work, transfer, promotion, etc. are highly subjective in nature.
+The decisions regarding pay, work, transfer, promotion, etc. are highly subjective in nature.
 The personal relationships existing between the supervisor and each of his subordinates may influence the management.
-Thus, there are chances of favoritisms and discriminations.
+Thus, there are chances of favouritisms and discriminations.
 A trade union can compel the management to formulate personnel policies that press for equality of treatment to the workers.
-All the labor decisions of the management are under close scrutiny of the labor union.
-This has the effect of minimizing favoritism and discrimination.
+All the labour decisions of the management are under close scrutiny of the labour union.
+This has the effect of minimizing favouritism and discrimination.

 3. Sense of Security